Shapedsundew9/Erasmus/docs/genomic_library.rst

     "opt_num_codons","INTEGER","","The number of verticies in the codon vertex graph after optimisation."
     "num_inputs","INTEGER","NOT NULL IMMUTABLE","The number of inputs to the code.
 I0 in the `Graph Field Format`_" "num_outputs","INTEGER","NOT NULL IMMUTABLE","The number of outputs from the code.
 IN in the `Graph Field Format`_" "classification","BIGINT","NOT NULL","A binary encoded classification.
-See `Class Field Format`_."
+See `Classification Field Format`_."
     "creator","BYTEA","NOT NULL IMMUTABLE","A binary `SHA256 <https://en.wikipedia.org/wiki/SHA-2>`_ hash identifying the creator."
     "created","TIMESTAMP","NOT NULL IMMUTABLE","The date and time of the codes creation."
     "meta_data","BYTEA","NOT NULL","Other data associated with this code as a binary compressed JSON.
 See `Meta_data Field Format`_"